GHeinzelmann/GHOAT.py/hosts-library/CB7/README.md

 *benchmarksets-master/input_files/cb7-set2/mol2*

-The host and guest mol2 files needed for the binding free energy calculations should be added to the *GHOAT/parameters* folder inside the GHOAT package.
+The host and guests mol2 files needed for the binding free energy calculations should be added to the *GHOAT/parameters* folder inside the GHOAT package.

 ### Initial structures